 Selenium Tutorial for Beginners

-This section covers the introduction and setup part of Selenium along with the usage of basic Selenium commands that one has to use during the automation of web-based applications.
+This section covers the introduction and setup part of the Selenium tutorial.
+In addition, it covers the usage of basic Selenium commands.
+You will be using these commands during the automation of web-based applications.

-- Selenium WebDriver Setup – Java, Eclipse and Selenium setup with a sample script for validation.
+Java, Eclipse, and WebDriver setup with a sample script for validation.

 CSS and XPath Locator Tutorial

-- CSS Locators – Learn how to locate elements using their CSS (Styling)
+Learn how to locate elements using their CSS (Cascading Style Sheets)

-- XPath Locators – Learn how to identify elements using XPath (XML navigation)
+Learn how to locate elements using XPath (XML path)

 Selenium WebDriver with Java Tutorial